Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Introduction

+The value of plasma resistivity also affects the development of the flute instability because pressure gradients generated through Ohmic heating substantially contribute to its growth.
+Ideally, our simulations would be performed using a realistic coronal resistivity values of approximately $10^{-8}$~\citep{craigAnisotropicViscousDissipation2009a}, however, due to the dissipative nature of numerical schemes (particularly when using shock capturing techniques) this is computationally infeasible.
+To overcome this limitation, we perform and compare simulations at two computationally accessible resistivity values, $10^{-3}$ and $10^{-4}$, in an attempt to extrapolate results towards more realistic values.
+This comparison runs as an additional theme of the paper, if not a primary aim.

-This paper is organised as follows.
-Section~\ref{sec-flute-intro} introduces the flute instability and relevant linear analyses, section~\ref{sec-numerical-setup} describes the governing equations, coronal loop model and details of the numerical parameters, section~\ref{sec-results} presents the overall development of the flute instability, before discussing features unique to the two values of resistivity studied, section~\ref{sec-discussion} discusses the limitations of the simulations, with suggestions for future work, and section~\ref{sec-conclusions} presents our conclusions in the wider context of coronal heating.
+Our article is organised as follows.
+Section~\ref{sec-flute-intro} introduces the flute instability and recalls relevant background on its linear stability analysis.
+Section~\ref{sec-numerical-setup} describes the governing equations, the coronal loop model and the numerical parameters used.
+Section~\ref{sec-results} presents the overall development of the flute instability before proceeding to compare simulations in the cases of various viscous anisotropy and various resistivity values.
+Here results are organised by resistivity values as this allows to contrast isotropic and anisotropic viscosity cases more directly.
+Section~\ref{sec-discussion} discusses the limitations of the simulations, with suggestions for future work, and section~\ref{sec-conclusions} presents our conclusions in the wider context of coronal heating.